 Regular Fuel

 If you’re wondering, ‘Is ethanol-free gas better?’
 Ethanol-free gas is said to be preferable for older engines, as well as lawnmowers, boats, and other tools.
-While ethanol-free gas has a better fuel economy, it produces more harmful emissions and harm to the environment, experts say.
+While ethanol-free gas has a better fuel economy, it produces more harmful emissions and environmental harm, experts say.

 Diesel fuel

-Diesel fuel is obtained from fractions of crude oil which are specifically made for diesel engines.
-Diesel packs more energy than gas fuel, which some experts say makes it more economical overall.
+Diesel fuel is obtained from fractions of crude oil specifically for diesel engines.
+Some experts say diesel packs more energy than gas fuel, making it more economical.

 Ethanol-based fuel